Place of origin | Scotland |

 Main ingredients | Potatoes, often onions, meat |

-The potatoes are cooked by slow stewing in a closed pot with fat (lard, beef dripping or butter may be used)[1][5] and often a small amount of water[1] or sometimes other liquids, such as milk, stock or meat jelly.[1][4]
-Stovies may be served accompanied by cold meat[1] or oatcakes[6][7][8][9][10] and, sometimes, with pickled beetroot.[11][12]
+The potatoes are cooked by slow stewing in a closed pot with fat (lard, beef dripping or butter)[1][5] and often a small amount of water[1] or other liquids, such as milk, stock or meat jelly.[1][4]
+Stovies may be served accompanied by cold meat[1] or oatcakes[6][7][8][9][10] and, sometimes, pickled beetroot.[11][12]

 "To stove" means "to stew" in Scots.[2][13][3]
 The term is from the French adjective étuvé[1] which translates as braised.[14][15]
 Versions without meat may be termed barfit and those with meat as high-heelers.[3]